Cost of Living in Kyoto, Japan: Full Monthly Budget Guide

 monthly health and personal care costs in kyoto

-How much will basic health and personal-care items add to your monthly budget?
-Personal care essentials and basic health costs in Kyoto are moderate but add up: deodorant (50ml) runs about ¥744 and tampons cost ¥1,901 per box, so plan for recurring purchases.
+Personal care essentials and basic health costs in Kyoto are moderate but add up.
+Deodorant (50ml) runs about ¥744 and tampons cost ¥1,901 per box, so plan for recurring purchases.
 Over-the-counter cold medicine for a short course is roughly ¥1,210.
-If you use fitness to stay healthy, a 1-month gym membership in the business district is approximately ¥11,842, which is the largest single item here.
+A 1-month gym membership in the business district is approximately ¥11,842, which is the largest single item in this category.

-Factor in national health insurance premiums separately; they vary by income, so add that to this baseline when budgeting for comprehensive health coverage.
-It’s also wise to consider additional costs like personal care services or health consultations that may arise throughout the month.
+National health insurance premiums vary by income, so add those on top of this baseline when planning comprehensive health coverage.
+You can find the latest enrollment details and premium rates on Japan’s Ministry of Health website.
+It’s also wise to consider additional costs like personal care services or health consultations that may come up throughout the month.

 1. Deodorant (50ml): ¥744 — low recurring cost for daily hygiene.